GenomicsAotearoa/hts_workshop_mpi/level3/12-annotation.md

 $ sbatch blastx.sl
 ```

+For todays session, we don't need to submit our job as we have pre computed results for each ORF that we will take a look at.

-For todays session, we won't submit our job as each ORF takes about 40 mins to run and produce a result file (A great job to start before lunch, or heading into the lab!)
+If you wish, you can submit your script, but as each ORF takes about 40 mins to run and produce a result file you will likely need to come back after this session to see your results (A great job to start before lunch, or heading into the lab!)
-Instead we will use pre-computed results for each ORF

-From ```../../module_3/5_Gene_annotations/blastx_output_files/``` copy the results files for each ORF

-Take a look at your results using the ```less``` command and fill out the ```blastx_results_form.txt``` to record your annotation for each ORF.

 ---